 Setting a Timer that shows the arrow button once the loading has finished

-Add Actions to the ‘Arrow’ button to hide itself, the screen tint and change the projection of the panorama and set a final view
+Add Actions to the ‘Arrow’ button to hide itself, the screen tint and change the projection and orientation of the panorama to the default view (rectilinear)

-Note: this tutorial assumes a basic knowledge of Pano2VR V6.0.3
+Note: this tutorial assumes a basic knowledge of Pano2VR V6.0.4

 Note: click on any image in the tutorial to enlarge it